hyperledger/indy-node/docs/source/requests.md

 - `endorser` (base58-encoded string, optional):
     Identifier (DID) of an Endorser submitting a transaction on behalf of the original author (`identifier`) as base58-encoded string for 16 or 32 bit DID value.
-   If `endorser` is absent, then the author (`identifier`) plays the role of endorser and submits request by his own.
+   If `endorser` is absent, then the author (`identifier`) plays the role of the endorser and submits a request on his own.
-   If `endorser` is present then the transaction must be multi-signed by the both author (`identifier`) and Endorser (`endorser`).
+   If `endorser` is present then the transaction must be multi-signed by both the author (`identifier`) and Endorser (`endorser`).

 - `taaAcceptance` (dict, optional):
-            If transaction author agreement is set/enabled, then every transaction (write request) from Domain and plugins-added ledgers must include acceptance of the latest transaction author agreement.
+            If the transaction author agreement is set/enabled, then every transaction (write request) from Domain and plugins-added ledgers must include acceptance of the latest transaction author agreement.

    - `taaDigest` (SHA256 hex digest string): SHA256 hex digest of the latest Transaction Author Agreement on the ledger.
 The digest is calculated from concatenation of [TRANSACTION_AUTHOR_AGREEMENT](#transaction_author_agreement)'s `version` and `text`.

-   - `mechanism` (string): a mechanism used to accept the signature; must be present in the latest list of transaction author agreement acceptane mechanisms on the ledger
+   - `mechanism` (string): a mechanism used to accept the signature; must be present in the latest list of transaction author agreement acceptance mechanisms on the ledger

    - `time` (integer as POSIX timestamp): transaction author agreement acceptance time